-A one day Residential School will be organised for this unit at a date to be advised on the Moodle site.
-During the Residential School you will visit a property and will be required to complete a short report on the production system at that farm.
+This assessment task requires you to undertake practical activities and a field trip on the compulsory residential school and to write up your findings in a practical book template which can be found on the Moodle site.
+You will receive instructions and guidance during the residential school which will help you to undertake the practical tasks.
+You will collate data and evidence and complete the worksheets in the practical book template.
+You will also undertake a field trip where you will visit a property and will be required to complete a short report in the practical book template, on the production system at that farm.
 You will report on the different components of the production system including; inputs, outputs, post-harvest management, marketing etc. that make up the entire production system.
 You will include your own recommendations on how the producer can improve the production system, through use of a technology, innovation, practice or resource not currently utilised at the property.
-You will be provided with a template for the report as a worksheet which will be available on the field trip.